Murder of Benjamin Hermansen

 Youths from Benjamin's neighborhood Holmlia stand in Youngstorget, 2011, to commemorate the tenth anniversary of his death.
 The banner they are holding reads "Be Proud."

 Benjamin Hermansen (29 May 1985 - 26 January 2001) was a Norwegian youth whose father was born in Ghana; his mother was Norwegian.
 He was stabbed to death at Holmlia in Oslo, Norway, just before midnight on 26 January 2001 by members of the neo-Nazi group Boot Boys.
 Joe Erling Jahr (born 1981) and Ole Nicolai Kvisler (born 1979) were convicted of the murder and sentenced to 16 and 15 years in prison respectively.
 A third defendant, Veronica Andreassen, was convicted on a lesser charge of abetting bodily harm causing death and sentenced to three years in prison.

-The murder was treated as a racially motivated attack, while other terrorism experts has seen it as a politically motivated attack, citing right-wing extremism.
+The murder was treated as a racially motivated attack, while other terrorism experts have seen it as a politically motivated attack, citing right-wing extremism.

 Response to the murder

-Since the murder was motivated by right-wing extremism, xenophobia and racism, it mobilised parts of the Norwegian population, mainly in the capitol Oslo.
+Since the murder was motivated by right-wing extremism, xenophobia and racism, it mobilised parts of the Norwegian population, mainly in the capital Oslo.
 Throughout the entire country, marches were organised to protest against the murder, with nearly 40,000 people participating in Oslo.